dbj-data/bench/README.md

 - Using sheredom ubench and utest.
 Which are both modified.
 - not using Cmake, nmake, msbuild or any other building system (bazel is rather good)
 - using Visual Studio (2019)
+     - solution for the whole is in the folder `benchvs`
-- preffering clang-cl to cl
+- we do prefer clang-cl to cl
 - VS is used to making lib's
 - using static libs (not dll's)
     - among other dll problems some key clang-cl features do work with `/MT` but not with `/MD`